joeblew99/gu/docs/md/Getting Started.md

 But this system is neither a rule and developers are free to define how their components communicate and behave.

-The `SubscriptionSubmitEvent` contains the email address and a status which defines if the subscription can be considered valid.

 ```go
 // SubscriptionSubmitEvent defines a event sent out to define the status of a subscription
 // event.